riddhima-gkmit/mindease-documentation/docs/use-cases.md

 ### UC-12: Admin Adds Mindfulness Content
 **Actor:** Admin
-**Goal:** To upload and manage mindfulness content.
+**Goal:** To create and manage wellness content for recommendations.

 **Flow:**

-1. Admin goes to **Content Management**.
+1. Admin logs into Django Admin panel.
+2. Navigates to **Content** section.
-2. Clicks **Add New Content**.
+3. Clicks **Add Content**.
-3. Enters title, description, and selects category (Calming / Uplifting / Maintenance / Gratitude).
+4. Enters:
+   - Title (max 150 characters)
+   - Description (mindfulness tip or exercise)
+   - Category: uplifting, calming, maintenance, or gratitude
-4. Clicks **Save**.
+5. Clicks **Save**.
-5. Content appears in “Pending Approval” until approved.
+6. Content is immediately available for recommendations (no approval workflow).

 **Alternative:**

-- If the content title already exists, system shows a duplicate error.
+- Admin can edit or delete existing content at any time.
+- Deleted content uses soft delete (deleted_at timestamp).

 ---